JavaScript Cost

 - per-page script modules — see JS module architecture

-Oversized bundles and hydration tax are predictable — and preventable.
+Oversized bundles and unnecessary hydration are predictable — and preventable.

 - client rendering content that could be static HTML